bwplotka/bingo/README.md

 `bingo get golang.org/x/tools/cmd/goimports@v0.0.0-20200502202811-ed308ab3e770`

+This will produce `${GOBIN}/goimports-v0.0.0-20200502202811-ed308ab3e770`

-Use `-o` option to change binary output name.
+Use `-n` option to change binary base (reference) name.
+For example:

+`bingo get -n goimports2 golang.org/x/tools/cmd/goimports@v0.0.0-20200502202811-ed308ab3e770`

+Will produce `${GOBIN}/goimports2-v0.0.0-20200502202811-ed308ab3e770`

 ### Removing a Tool

 Exactly the same as native `go get`, just add `@none` and run `go get`:

-`bingo get golang.org/x/tools/cmd/goimports@none`
+`bingo get golang.org/x/tools/cmd/goimports@none` or simply `bingo get goimports@none` if `-n` was `goimports` or `-n` was not specified, when you were installing the tool the first time.

 ### Reliable Usage of a Tool

-In you script or Makefile, try to always make sure the correct version of the tools are invoked.
+`gobin get` automatically installs tools in pinned version into the ${GOBIN}.

+Thanks to immutable output names, which is done by adding version suffix, we should be certain that we use correct version of the tool.
-Running just `goimports` is not enough, because user might have `goimports` in another path or installed a different version manually.
+Otherwise, for example, running "just" `goimports` can be problematic, because user might have `goimports` in another path or might have installed a different version.

+However, obviously, those binaries should NOT be checked into your VCS.
+Let's go now through ways you can ensure users of your projects, as well as CI can install pinned tools.

-You can ensure correct version of the binaries are used using following tricks:
+You can ensure correct version of the binaries are used using following patterns:

-### Getting correct binary using go
+### Getting correct binary using go (+ optionally Makefile!)

 From project's root, run:

-`go get -modfile .bingo/bingo.mod`
+`go build -modfile .bingo/<tool>.mod -o=<where you want to build> <tool package>`

+This is quite amazing, as you can use / install those binaries without `bingo`.
+This makes `bingo` only necessary if you want to update / downgrade / remove or add the tool.

+However such build command is bit complex.
+That's why you can get advantage from `Makefile`!

+When using `bingo get`, add `-m`.
+This will create `.bingo/Variables.mk` and attempt to include this in your `Makefile`.

+Thanks to that you can refer to the binary using `$(TOOL)` variable which will install correct version if missing.

 ### Getting correct binary using bingo

 `bingo get goimports` or just `bingo get` to install all tools specified in `.bingo` dir.

-### Makefile

-`bingo` automatically detects if your project is using Makefile.
-If it is detected, `.bingo/Variables.mk` file is generated and included in your makefile.

-Thanks to this you can invoke your pinned tools using simple veriables e.g `$(GOIMPORTS)` for `goimports` binary.
-### Invoking tool directly using go run

-From project's root, run:

-`go run -modfile=.bingo/goimports.mod golang.org/x/tools/cmd/goimports`

-Don't worry about compiling it all the time.
-Thanks to amazing Go Team, all is cached ❤️

 ## Production Usage